matthewcheok/JSONCodable/README.md

 ## Example code

-Refer to the `Demo` project in the workspace for more information.
+Refer to the included playground in the workspace for more details.
-You might experience issues executing the playground in Xcode 7.0 Beta.

 ## License